SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/angular-control-flow-migration-errors.md

+---
-# Troubleshooting the Angular Control Flow Migration
+title: Troubleshooting the Angular Control Flow Migration
+---

 If you encounter errors during the Angular control flow migration, consult the sections below to see examples of common errors that could occur, as well as solutions to resolve those errors.